janebabra/MyApplication/README.md

 Android Studio Sample Code with Google's ActionBar and ProGuard

-This Android Studio Project is part of the book, Chapter First Project
+This Android Studio Project is part of the book (Chapter First Project)

 "Getting Started with Android Studio"